nianlonggu/nianlonggu.github.io/_posts/2019-05-25-turtorial-on-SVM.markdown

 ## Apply Lagrangian Duality to SVM
 Now we are able to solve the SVM optimization problem using Lagrangian duality.
-As introduced in the first article [An Introduction to Support Vector Machines (SVM): Basics](https://nlgu.top/2019/05/23/turtorial-on-SVM/), the SVM optimization problem is:
+As introduced in the first post [An Introduction to Support Vector Machines (SVM): Basics](https://nlgu.top/2019/05/23/turtorial-on-SVM/), the SVM optimization problem is:
 <center>
 	$$
 	\min_{\mathbf{w},b}\frac{1}{2}\|\mathbf{w}\|^2\\